 A.2.7.
-New Feature Logical: DECC\$PRN_PRE_BYTE
+Feature Logical Name: DECC\$PRN_PRE_BYTE

-A change introduced by Hewlett Packard Enterprise (HPE) during OpenVMS V8.4 maintenance allowed systems that used the CIFS product (SAMBA) to display files in the appropriate format.
+A change introduced by Hewlett Packard Enterprise (HPE) during OpenVMS V8.4 maintenance allowed systems that used the CIFS product (Samba) to display files in the appropriate format.
 However, that change affected files with Print File Carriage Control (also known as Fortran Carriage Control).
 For some environments, the print codes that are removed when transferring files between systems cause incorrect printing behavior resulting in form feeds being lost.

-A new C RTL feature logical name, DECC\$PRN_PRE_BYTE, when enabled, converts the print codes in files with Print File Carriage Control to their ASCII control code equivalents.
-CIFS then sends them to the client.
+The DECC\$PRN_PRE_BYTE feature logical name, when enabled, converts the print codes in files with Print File Carriage Control to their ASCII control code equivalents.
+CIFS (Samba) then sends them to the client.

-Enabling this new logical, in addition to enabling the logical DECC\$TERM_REC_CRLF, which is used by CIFS, correctly includes the print codes on transferred files.
+Enabling this logical name in addition to enabling DECC\$TERM_REC_CRLF, which is used by CIFS, correctly includes the print codes on transferred files.

-To enable the DECC\$PRN_PRE_BYTE feature, use:
+To enable the DECC\$PRN_PRE_BYTE feature, use the following command: